USTC-IMCL/ENVC/README.md

 [Dataset '/testset'] bpp 0.054796 psnr 36.3074 msssim 0.973306
 ```

-You can also evaluate multiple test sequences as once using the path in glob
+You can also evaluate multiple test sequences at once using the path in glob
 pattern:

 ```bash